 The EPA has been responsible for environmental management of Tasmania's finfish farming industry since 2016.
-Prior to 2016, various parts of Natural Resources and Environment Tasmania (NRE Tas), Inland Fisheries Service and local government were responsible for environmental management of finfish farming.
+Prior to 2016, various parts of the Department of Natural Resources and Environment Tasmania (NRE Tas), Inland Fisheries Service and local government were responsible for environmental management of finfish farming.

 Finfish Farming Environmental Regulation Act FAQs (PDF 153Kb)